Code-Institute-Submissions/raw-dessert-recipes/README.md

 ## Deployment
 The following section describes the process to deploy this project to Heroku.

+1. Ensure all required technologies are installed locally, as per the `requirements.txt`file.
-1. Via Linux Terminal, login to Heroku, using 'Heroku login' command.
+2. Via Linux Terminal, login to Heroku, using 'Heroku login' command.
 Input Heroku login details.
 2. Create new Heroku app, using 'heroku apps:create appname' command.
 3. Push project to Heroku, using 'push -u heroku master' command.
 4. Create scale, using 'heroku ps:scale web=1' command.